-This virtual experience will be offered in a series of meetings on seven different days.
-The training will include 28 hours of presentation allowing for Q&A and will be offered via Zoom platform.
+This virtual experience will be offered live in a series of meetings on seven different days.
+The entire program is offered via Zoom and will include 28 hours of interactive presentation allowing for Q&A.

 Executives will embark on a journey of education, training, and proficiency that will culminate with confidence, capability, and efficiency.
-Assisted living professionals at every level and with any amount of experience will be enhanced by this training program.
-The program is written to address the domains covered in the assisted living aspect of the National Association of Long Term Care Administrator Boards (NAB) Healthcare Services Executive (HSE) exam for senior living professionals.
+Assisted living professionals at every level and with any amount of experience will find value in this Washington-specific training program.